How to choose a driving school

 Our advice when you compare driving school prices is to simply find the best school you can and not worry about the price.
 Okay, if they’re charging £40 an hour that’s a bit extreme, but you really can, and should, put a price on quality when you’re talking about learning to drive.

-There’s no single best way to find a driving school near you, but rather a combination of factors that might land you the perfect driving school!
+There’s no single best way to find a driving school near you, but rather a combination of factors that might land you the perfect school of motoring!

 It’s hard to say definitely which is the best driving school in 2019, as there are a lot of different factors.
 That said, we’ve tried by putting together the latest Trustpilot scores!
 Note that AA don’t use Trustpilot so they aren’t figured.